The 15 Lobster Dishes Every Bostonian Must Eat

 149 Alewife Brook Pkwy., Cambridge, 617-520-9500, 50 Dalton St., Boston, 617-867-9955, summershackrestaurant.com.

 Grab a seat at the sushi bar to see just how popular this spin on the standard sandwich is—every other order seemingly adds this fun fusion roll.
-It’s one of the best examples of chef and partner Tony Messina’s creative takes on Japanese tradition.
+It’s one of the best examples of chef, partner, and James Beard Award winner Tony Messina’s creative takes on Japanese tradition.
 Crispy bacon, brown-butter mayonnaise, and pickled celery take it beyond just summer lunch nostalgia into seriously craveable territory.

 370 Commonwealth Ave., Boston, 617-536-7200, uni-boston.com.